NoYiBa/ops-theatre/deploy-vagrant-sandbox.md

 ## 3. Take a Test Drive

 Open your browser and insert the URL http://192.168.56.10:3030 on the address bar.
 You will be presented with the OpsTheatre login page.
+The credentials are not enforced yet, so enter anything you want.

 ![](images/login-page.png)

+Having trouble?
+Check the node.js application logs by ssh'ing into the vagrant machine and entering screen.
+Also check your javascript console error log in your browser.